Array's data search feature can help clear the air.

 First, you'll be asked to select the form you'd like to search from.

-Next, choose the fields that you'd like to appear in your new form.
+After these options, you will need to choose the fields that you'd like to appear in your new form.

 The form will now have a search field to look within your chosen form, and all results will be reflected in the fields you selected.